-In addition, the Bureau of National Health Insurance (BNHI) in Taiwan endorsed Dose Tapering and Withdraw (DT&W) guideline that was effective in Jan 2013.
-Under the DT&W policy, it indicated that when a patient with RA who is on Humira for more than 2 years, regardless of his/her disease state, will be tapered to 50% less dosage for 12 months and then to zero dosage after being tapered over one year.
+Reimbursement in Taiwan is strongly influenced by local "real -world" evidence of the intervention's impact on patient outcomes and economic endpoints.
+The Bureau of National Health Insurance (BNHI) in Taiwan endorsed Dose Tapering and Withdraw (DT&W) guideline that was effective in Jan 2013.
+Under the DT&W policy, it indicated that when a patient with RA who received 2 years biologics treatment with one of the following criteria: 1) disease activity score (DAS) $28 \leq 3.2$ or 2) erythrocyte sedimentation rate (ESR) $\leq 25\text{mm/h}$ and C-reactive protein (CRP) $\leq 1\text{mg/dL}$, the biological dose will be tapered to 50% less dosage and then be discontinued after one year of dose spacing.
+Full-dose biologicals can be re-applied only if a RA patient meets all of the following criteria after one year of dose spacing: (1) DAS28 raise > 1.2 ; (2) ESR $> 25\text{mm/h}$ and (3) ESR raise $> 25\%$.

 The government aims to implement DT&W policy to reduce the total health care spending on the biologics.
-Although the policy was implemented since 2013, physicians are generally reluctant to dose tapering patients as well as patients.
-In this regard, it is acknowledged by both physician associations and patients associations that there is a real need to collect RWE to demonstrate the value of continued use of biologics to payers.
+Although the policy was implemented since 2013, physicians as well as patients are generally reluctant to dose tapering.
+In this regard, it is acknowledged by both physician association and patients associations that there is an intense need to collect RWE to demonstrate the value of continued use of biologics as well as early biological treatment of RA patients to payers.